GizDave/evaluation-of-netflix-film-criticisms/hw9/mubi-lists/README.md

-//note that reducer is the same as the one in mubi-movies
+//note that reducer is the same as the one in mubi-movie